Get insider access

 Roborock S8+/S8

 The Roborock S8+/S8 is a stronger performer than the eufy X10 Pro Omni, though you'll have to pay a hefty premium to get an S8 model that offers the same range of features.
 Unlike the eufy, the standard S8's docking station only empties its base station, whereas the eufy's also washes and dries its mop pads and refills its water tank.
-You'll need to upgrade to the S8 Pro Ultra to get that capability in the Roborock.
-That said, the Roborock is better at avoiding obstacles despite having a more rudimentary structured light sensor as opposed to the actual camera on the eufy.
-Its mopping system also does a better job of scrubbing away stains.
+You'll need to upgrade to the Roborock S8 Pro Ultra to get that capability in the Roborock.
+The eufy's more advanced obstacle avoidance system is only marginally more effective than the Roborock's, though.
+As well, the Roborock's mopping system does a better job of scrubbing away stains.

 Narwal Freo X Ultra